legocris/Archivos-Proyecto-Analisis-de-Conveniencia-RN/README.md

 Each folder includes the Preprocessed data for a classification problem.
 The data located in the `/Bin` sub-folder is fed into the `Red.exe` program, where it is processed by neural networks with varying numbers of layers and neurons using the Backpropagation algorithm to solve each classification problem.
 The training results for each neural network are exported to the `Reg` folder, to finally be processed by a Python script, `analisis_de_registros.py`, which converts them into readable `.xlss` files and `.png` graphs.

 To obtain the datasets and preprocess them for subsequent training in CUDA, the script "generate_cuda_datasets.py" was used.
-The main file that trains the neural networks is "Red.cu", and the implementation of the Backpropagation algorithm within it was entirely written by me without AI assistance.
+The main file that trains the neural networks is "Red.cu", it implements the Backpropagation algorithm using CUDA BLAS API.

 <img width="1600" height="700" alt="imagen" src="https://github.com/user-attachments/assets/7efcf2aa-c0bc-4c47-bccc-3c32ed82c44e" />